lucidrains/complex-valued-transformer/README.md

 ## Complex Valued Transformer (wip)

-Implementation of the transformer proposed in <a href="https://arxiv.org/abs/2306.09827">Building Blocks for a Complex-Valued Transformer Architecture</a>.
+Implementation of the transformer proposed in <a href="https://arxiv.org/abs/2306.09827">Building Blocks for a Complex-Valued Transformer Architecture</a>, plus a few other proposals from related papers.
+The full architecture will be evaluated on enwik8 character level language modeling as well as some algorithmic tasks (parity, binary addition).

 Will not bother with complex layernorm, as RMS norm is now much more popular.

 ## Citations